THIRD QUARTER AND NINE MONTH RESULTS

 The Board of Directors

-For complete press release with tables, pleas press on enclosed link:
+For complete press release including tables, please press the following link: